Noura/hello-jupyter/local_install_instructions.md

 If you do not have Python installed, or if the version number is too low, installing or upgrading are both done by downloading Python from here: [instructions](https://wiki.python.org/moin/BeginnersGuide/Download)

 If you already have Python2, I think it would be simplest to just get the latest version of Python2.
 And same for Python3 - If that's what you already have stick with that.
 Why two major different versions of Python are both still in use is a matter of much discussion on the internet.
 I'm not going to take a stance here; just trying to make this setup process as simple as possible.

+NOTE: If you are on OSX El Capitan, chances are you already have Python 2 installed, but I would recommend going ahead and installing Python 3 and using that for Jupyter.
+Some students were having trouble installing Jupyter with Python 2 on El Capitan but switching to Python 3 seems to have fixed the problem.

 3. Install Jupyter
 ------